|

 to an appeal then submit written briefs to the Court of Appeal,

-may be scheduled, although many attorneys waive this right.
-David’s
+trial.
+Oral arguments may be scheduled, although many attorneys waive this right.

-practice is to always defend his clients’ right to those arguments,
+David’s practice is to always defend his clients’ right to those

-as it’s literally the only opportunity to actually address
+arguments, as it’s literally the only opportunity to actually address the

 in place by the time oral arguments are scheduled, it can be negatively